 Here at Brockwell Park Community Greenhouses we have considerable experience of running activities for students from a variety of educational settings from early years providers to universities.
 Learning outside enhances every stage of the national curriculum and our setting is one big outdoor classroom.
 With an orchard, wildlife pond, herb garden, bee hives, vegetable gardens, cob oven and two big greenhouses, we can offer a unique and varied learning experience – and all in the centre of beautiful Brockwell Park.

-We are open to educational groups on Mondays, Tuesdays and Wednesdays term-time.
+On-site, we are open to children’s groups on Mondays, Tuesdays and Wednesdays during term-time.
 Our experienced educators deliver:

 - guided learning sessions

 - hands-on sessions for smaller groups of difficult to settle learners

 - INSET training sessions for staff to build confidence in taking lessons outside

 All are linked to relevant curriculum learning objectives and fully risk assessed.

 For nurseries, nursery schools, children’s centres, groups of childminders and parents of pre-school children we run seasonally-themed sessions designed to broaden understanding of the natural world through play.
 Please go to nurseries for further details.